Ryan Clark (American football)

-Early years
+Early life

 Clark was born in Marrero, Louisiana.
 In 1997 he graduated from Archbishop Shaw High School.

 College career

 At Louisiana State University, Clark started 36 consecutive games for the LSU Tigers football team.
 In 2000, he was selected to the All-SEC second team by the league's coaches.
 Clark ranked third on the Tigers in 2001 with 88 tackles, including 63 solo, and also intercepted three passes.
 He recorded five tackles, including a 13-yard sack, in the Sugar Bowl and was LSU's Special Teams Player of the Year in 1998.
+While at LSU, he joined the Nu Iota chapter of Kappa Alpha Psi Fraternity, Inc.